 Coercing another, including the victim, to do any act of initiation into, or as a condition of participation in, a student organization, fraternity or sorority, or activity that causes or creates a substantial risk of causing physical or mental harm to any person is prohibited.
 Examples of prohibited behavior include forced drinking of alcohol or water, paddling, creation of fatigue, physical shocks, degrading or humiliating games, physical harassment, branding, public stunts, and forced tattoos.

 A National Issue

 The National Collaborative on Hazing Research and Prevention recently conducted the most comprehensive national study on hazing to date.
-The investigation included survey responses from more than 11,000 students from 53 universities and colleges in different regions of the U.S. Initial findings of the National Study of Student Hazing are found in their report, Hazing in View: College Students at Risk (PDF 500KB), and include the following facts:
+The investigation included survey responses from more than 11,000 students from 53 universities and colleges in different regions of the U.S. Initial findings of the National Study of Student Hazing are found in their report, Hazing in View: College Students at Risk, and include the following facts:

 - More than half of college students involved in clubs, teams, and organizations experience hazing.

 - Nearly half (47%) of students have experienced hazing prior to coming to college.

 - Alcohol consumption, humiliation, isolation, sleep- deprivation, and sex acts are hazing practices common across student groups.